- Cincinnati, OH

 - Survivor: Triple-Negative Breast Cancer, Ductal

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 6 years ago, Female, Age: 57, HER2 Positive: No, ER Positive: No, PR Positive: No
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: almost 7 years ago, Female, Age: 57, HER2 Positive: No, ER Positive: No, PR Positive: No

 - View this journey (12 Experiences)